jcgregorio/blog/content/news/2021/10/the-seeds-of-delusion/index.md

 the work ahead.

-You aren't trying to convince these people that Biden won in 2020, you are trying to convince them that there entire world view is wrong.
+You aren't trying to convince these people that Biden won in 2020, you are trying to convince them that their entire worldview is wrong.